 As a deceased investor, your shares and it’s final value will be part of your estate.
 Your shares will be distributed to your heirs (surviving parents if single, spouse and children in married).
 The gains when investing in mutual fund is exempted from tax based on the Comprehensive Tax Reform Program but, you still need to pay estate tax based on your acquired assets.

-Name some mutual fund companies in the Philippines I should know about.
+Name some mutual fund companies in the Philippines you should know about

-- Philam Asset Management – This company is known for their life and general insurance but today its one of the leading asset and wealth managers in the Philippines.
+Philam Asset Management – This company is known for their life and general insurance but today its one of the leading asset and wealth managers in the Philippines.
 The company is known for its superior returns through active management, diversification and expertise.
 Philam plays a major role in the development of mutual fund in the country.
 They offer nine funds from different asset classes.
 As of today, funds of Philam Asset Management are now being managed by BPI Investment Management Inc. (BIMI).

-- Philequity Management – Philequity is an investment management company established to help achieve long-term financial objectives of investors by offering different mutual funds.
-It’s Philequity Peso Bond and Dollar Income Fund are reognized as best performing bond funds under the 5-year category.
+Philequity – Philequity is an investment management company established to help achieve long-term financial objectives of investors by offering different mutual funds.
+It’s Philequity Peso Bond and Dollar Income Fund are recognized as best performing bond funds under the 5-year category.
 They currently offer six different funds.
-You can read a guest post from a SavingsPinay reader about this fund : Philequity Dividend Yield Fund First Impression from Geli.
+You can read a guest post from a SavingsPinay reader about this fund: Philequity Dividend Yield Fund First Impression from Geli.

-- Sun Life Financial – Sun Life offers the Sun Life Prosperity Fund which is known for its simplicity, accessibility, affordability and returns.
-Opening is only 5,000pesos and has proven higher potential returns.
+Sun Life Financial – Sun Life offers the Sun Life Prosperity Fund which is known for its simplicity, accessibility, affordability and returns.
+Opening is only Php 5000 and has proven higher potential returns.
 There are nine different funds you can choose from.

 Tips On Investing in Mutual Fund